 Write a book review

 This is a great way to encourage reading in the homeschool day.
 After they have finished their book ask them to write a book review.
 It doesn’t have to be long and it could be in a comic format, or list, whatever they are comfortable with.
 That way it will encourage them to retain the information and retell it in their own words.

 Write a Film vs Book Comparison

 I have previously mentioned that David Walliams is our favourite author, but Roald Dahl and so many other books have been turned into films.
 Ask your children to compare the book against the film.
 Every time we have done this, the book always is the best according to Freddie.
 It is Roald Dahl Day on September 13th, check out our favorite activities.

 Ask questions about the book

 At breakfast or dinner when you are all together, ask questions about the book they are reading.
 Who is their favourite character and why?
 What is the book about, how does it make them feel?

-Reading should be fun, if you have any other tips on how to encourage reading in children please let me know in the comments below.
+Reading should be fun, if you have any other tips on how to encourage child reading please let me know in the comments below.